St Andrews Methodist Church, Sheringham

 About the Church

-Our church is hexagonal in shape with seating for around 190.
+Our church is hexagonal in shape with seating for around 190 on upholstered pews.
 The Communion Rail and Table are circular, to emphasise the `togetherness` of participants and are made of stainless steel, as is the alms dish which is in the form of a shell.

 The Scallop Shell is a symbol of pilgrimage and also stands for the apostle James` zeal and missionary spirit.
 Behind the rail is a semi circular coloured window beautifully designed and constructed by King & son of Norwich, specialists in Stained glass.